ninchat/ninchat-api/api.md

 - `queue_settings` : object
 - `queue_members` : object (if applicable)
 - `queue_position` : integer (if applicable)
+- `queue_time` : float (if applicable)
 - `realm_id` : string (if applicable)

 `queue_members` is analogous to `channel_members` (see the `channel_found`
 event).

+`queue_position` is defined if the viewer (a customer) is currently in the queue.
+It is 1-based.

+`queue_time` is defined if the viewer is a queue member and the queue is not empty.
+It indicates the number of seconds the next customer (at position 1) has been waiting.

 ### `queue_updated`